prof18/marcogomiero.com/content/posts/2021/ktor-project-structure.md

 ---
 layout: post
-title:  "CHANGE ME? - Structuring a Ktor project"
+title:  "Structuring a Ktor project"
 date:   2021-03-09
 show_in_homepage: true
 draft: true
 ---
-// TODO
-SERIES: Building a backend with Ktor

-Part 1: project structure
-Part 2: logging on disk
-Part 3: database setup with in memory for testing
-Part 4: database migration with liquibase
-Part 5: setup documentation with swagger.
-Part 6: conclusion, perspective from mobile dev, etc.

-___

 It’s been a few months since I’ve started working with [Ktor](https://ktor.io/) to build the backend of [Revelop](https://revelop.app/).
+We decided to go with Ktor because it is a lightweight framework, easy to use and with a gentle learning curve even for a mobile developer.

-Today I want to start a series of articles dedicated to Ktor.
+Today I decided to start a series of posts dedicated to Ktor.
 With these articles, I want to cover all the topics that made me struggle during development and that was not easy to achieve out of the box.
-For example, using an in-memory database for testing, handling database migration, setting up logging on disk, using dependency injection, etc.
+To cite a few: using an in-memory database for testing, handling database migration, setting up logging on disk and using dependency injection.

-In this article, I will show how I’ve structured the Ktor project I'm working on.
+In this first instance of the series, I will show how I’ve structured the Ktor project I'm working on.
 I’ll cover dependency injection, configurations, and testing.

 But before moving on, a quick introduction about Ktor is mandatory.